pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 The DSM receiver protocol enables master/slave trainning, separate access from 2 different radios to the same model,...

 Notes:
- - Automatically support DSM 2/X 11/22 1024/2048
+ - Automatically detect DSM 2/X 11/22ms 1024/2048res
- - Currently the bind response does not work which means that the TX doesn't know what the DSM RX protocol has selected. **You must manually select the right protocol on the TX**.
-By default the RX will select DSMX/11ms.
- - Available in OpenTX 2.3.3, Trainer Mode Master/Multi
+ - Available in OpenTX 2.3.3+, Trainer Mode Master/Multi
- - Channels 1..4 are remapped to the module default
+ - Channels 1..4 are remapped to the module default channel order unless on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.
  - Extended limits supported

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12